surrealroad/wp-safari-push/readme.txt

 == Changelog ==
 = 0.x =
 * Added [safari-push-count] shortcode to print count of subscribed devices (this will require you to update your push service)
+* Added option to choose which post types to notify for
+* Added option to choose which categories to notify for

 = 0.7.3 =
 * Use short link instead of permalink to reduce APNS packet size (thanks Djib's)